University of Oxford Department for Continuing Education

 Course Type Teachers

-Welcome to the Oxford English Language Teachers' Academy Masterclass 2020.
-Launched in 2003, the Oxford Teachers’ Academy (OTA) is a collaborative programme of continuing professional development courses for English language teachers of primary and secondary learners.
+A warm welcome to our first Oxford Teachers' Academy (OTA) programme of online summer courses developed by two of the University of Oxford’s largest departments: the Department for Continuing Education and Oxford University Press.
+Launched in 2003, the OTA is a collaborative programme of continuing professional development courses for English language teachers of primary school, secondary school, and adult learners.

 - refresh and revitalise your teaching strategies and techniques

 - build up a personalised bank of ready-to-use teaching materials

 - share and reflect on your teaching experience with international colleagues

 Each OTA online summer course comprises an introductory session and five content modules delivered over a three-week period.
 You can start on July 6 or July 27.
 You may also choose to take two courses, the first beginning July 6, and the second beginning July 27.